 Opened in October 2008, Sims Lake Park is comprised of 62 idyllic acres and located at Suwanee Dam and Tench roads.
 In addition to a 7-acre lake, the park features an approximately 1.2-mile looping trail, well-fed streamscape, playground area, picnic pavilion, and two 2-acre play meadows.
 The park also has public restrooms and parking for nearly 90 cars.
 Directions.
 Map.

-Suwanee’s newest park is home to Georgia’s largest organic community garden.
-In addition, the park includes a half-mile looping trail, bright red barn with restrooms and picnic tables, stunning butterfly garden, and a 25,000-gallon cistern.
+White Street Park is home to Georgia's largest organic community garden.
+In addition to Harvest Farms, the park includes a half-mile looping trail, bright red barn with restrooms and picnic tables, au natural amphitheater, stunning butterfly garden, and a 2,500-gallon cistern.
 Directions

 Other Suwanee parks